What VAT can be reclaimed?

 Make your return easier with free VAT software

 Using a free VAT software like Bokio makes doing your accounting and submitting your VAT Return quick and easy.
-When you do your bookkeeping, invoicing and manage expenses through Bokio, you’ll have all the records you need to support your VAT claim.
+When you do your bookkeeping and invoicing with Bokio, you’ll have all the records you need to support your VAT claim.
 Plus, you can submit an automated Making Tax Digital compliant VAT return to HMRC with just a few clicks.
 There’s no need for complicated VAT bridging software, or spending time figuring out how to calculate VAT.